OpenNebula/docs/source/deployment/node_installation/lxd_node_installation.rst

 .. note:: Ubuntu **1810** uses lxd snap package by default
 .. note:: On Ubuntu **1604** you must install lxd3 from **xenial-backports**

+You can choose the Installation method of LXD.
+Currently there is only supported snap and apt packages.
+We strongly recommend using using apt whenever possible since `snapd cripples oneadmin when using the lxc CLI <https://bugs.launchpad.net/ubuntu/+source/snapd/+bug/1758449>`_  and autorefreshes lxd snap packages whenever there is an update available on the channel.

+Keep in mind to install **lxd-3.0.x**, since stable builds are monthly released and might add a change that breaks the integration with OpenNebula.

 Installing on Ubuntu
 ---------------------------

+.. prompt:: bash $ auto

+    $ sudo apt-get install lxd

+If using snapd

+.. prompt:: bash $ auto

+    $ sudo apt-get install snapd
+    $ sudo snap install lxd --channel=3.0/stable

 Install LXD node setup package: